-The Guide was updated with addition of a significant new section titled: Uses of Scrum.
+The Guide was updated with the addition of a significant new section titled: Uses of Scrum.
 It reflects how Scrum addresses certain modern demands.
 The section in its entirety is presented here:

 Scrum was initially developed for managing and developing products.
 Starting in the early 1990s, Scrum has been used extensively, worldwide, to: